-The Notice of Determination shall be filed with the Clerk of each county in which the project will be located within five (5) working days of project approval.
+The Notice of Determination shall be filed within five (5) working days of project approval with both (1) the Clerk of each county in which the project will be located; and (2) the State Clearinghouse in the LCI.

-The Commission is encouraged to make copies of filed notices available in electronic format on the Internet.
-Such electronic notices are in addition to the posting requirements of the State CEQA Guidelines and the Public Resources Code.
+The Commission must also post the Notice of Determination on its website.
+Such electronic notice is in addition to the posting requirements of the State CEQA Guidelines and the Public Resources Code.
 The Clerk must post the Notice of Determination within twenty-four (24) hours of receipt.
 The Notice must be posted in the office of the Clerk for a minimum of thirty (30) days.
 Thereafter, the Clerk shall return the notice to the Commission with a notation of the period it was posted.
 The Commission shall retain the notice for not less than twelve (12) months.
-If the project requires discretionary approval from any State agency, the Notice of Determination shall also be filed with OPR within five (5) working days of project approval along with proof of payment of the DFW fee or a no effect determination form from the DFW (see Local Guidelines Section 6.24).
-Simultaneously with the filing of the Notice of Determination with the Clerk, Staff shall cause a copy of the Notice of Determination to be posted at Commission Offices.